ana-cozma/blog/content/posts/dapr-certificate-renewal/index.md

 {{< /details >}}

-I added some variables for the Prometheus datasource name and the cluster name.
+I added some variables for the Prometheus data source name and the cluster name.
 You can change the refresh rate of the dashboard and the time range.

-And the output creates a dashboard that something like below:
+The output creates a dashboard that is something like below:

 ![Dapr Dashboard](image.png)

 Each section of the dashboard has a very nice info box that will tell you what the section shows and how to interpret the data.

-Ideally I think a good practice is not to overload yourself by creating tons of dashboards that you will not look at, maintain or forget about.
+Ideally, I think a good practice is not to overload yourself by creating tons of dashboards that you will not look at, maintain or forget about.

-In this case, it's quite useful to have one because in the event of an incident or a problem, this will save you hours of troubleshooting and will give you a good overview of the system and what is failing.
+In this case, it's quite useful to have one because, in the event of an incident or a problem, this will save you hours of troubleshooting and will give you a good overview of the system and what is failing.
 If you look at the outputs of the board itself you'll see that it logs: CSR Failures, Server TLS certificate issuance failures, etc.

-## Lesson Learned no 2: Make sure you are aware before expiration
+### Lesson Learned no 2: Make sure you are aware before the expiration date

-Beginning **30 days** prior to mTLS root certificate expiration the Dapr sentry service will emit hourly warning level logs indicating that the root certificate is about to expire.
+Beginning **30 days** before mTLS root certificate expiration the Dapr sentry service will emit hourly warning level logs indicating that the root certificate is about to expire.
 You can use these logs to set up alerts to notify you when the certificate is about to expire.

 ```log
 "Dapr root certificate expiration warning: certificate expires in 2 days and 15 hours"
 ```

-First thing is **configure a Loki data source**.
+The first thing is to **configure a Loki data source**.

 I already had this done and setting it up might be the subject of another blog post.
 But in a nutshell, Loki is a log aggregation system that integrates with Grafana which allows you to ingest and query log data.
 So I just made sure I had a Loki data source configured correctly.

 Next, I created a **create a log query**.

 In the Explore view of Grafana, selecting the Loki data source, I wrote a log query that retrieves the logs I want to use for the alert.
 The query you build might differ but it should match the logs produced by the kubectl logs command for dapr-sentry.

 For example: